photoprism/photoprism-docs/docs/user-guide/faq.md

     4. Image metadata contains the same *Unique Image ID* or *XMP Instance ID* (optional)

     You can change the behaviour for 2 - 4 in [*Settings*](settings/library.md).

+    Note that already stacked files are not automatically unstacked when you change the stacking settings.

 ??? question "I already indexed some files.
 Why are Folders, Calendar and Moments still empty?"